Our spring guided field trip schedule is full. All self-guided groups must pre-register.

 EXPAND THE WALLS OF YOUR CLASSROOM ON A VISIT TO DUKE GARDENS!

-We also welcome self-guided groups.
+We are accepting requests for self-guided group visits through August 2024.
+Guided programs are not available.
 Though self-guided visits are free of charge, we require advance registration to ensure that there are adequate resources and space for your group.
 Self-guided visit resources are available for your visit.

-To request a guided program or self-guided visit, please complete our:
+To request a self-guided visit, please complete our:

 website-register-button-field-trip.jpg